 What replaced Windows Movie Maker?

-The Windows Movie Maker which has since been discontinued and replaced by the Windows Photo App.
+The Windows Movie Maker has since been discontinued and replaced by the Windows Photo App.
 The new Photo app lets you edit both photos and videos, though there are only a limited number of features available.

 Here are the top free video editors for Windows:

 InVideo is a free cloud-based video editing platform that lets you create and edit videos in just a few clicks.
 It has an easy drag and drop interface which is easy enough for beginners, and yet it has all the advanced features required by professionals.
 To make the video editing process even easier, InVideo also has thousands of video templates that you can use.

 What makes InVideo the most powerful video editing tool is its automated options that allow you to quickly create videos any way that you want.